 Basic Budgie Care Guide:

-Diet: Food should be provided on an adlib and unlimited basis.
-Ideally, its recommended to dispense birdseed with a bird feeder which will help keep the birdseed clean and avoid excessive waste.
+Diet: Food should be provided on an ad lib and unlimited basis.
+Ideally, it's recommended to dispense birdseed with a bird feeder, which will help keep the birdseed clean and avoid excessive waste.
 Avigrain Budgie Blue seed mix is a good staple diet for budgies, but budgie crumbles can also be used to help stop your birds from picking and choosing and having an unbalanced diet.
 Shell Grit and cuttlefish bone should be available at all times.
-Every few days some greens should be provided, like silverbeet spinach (a budgie favourite).
+Every few days, some greens should be provided, like silverbeet spinach (a budgie favourite).

-Breeding: Ideally budgies should be kept in a larger flight cage or aviary most of the year and then once or twice a year they can be put into a breeding cabinet or smaller cage in breeding pairs.
+Breeding: Ideally, budgies should be kept in a larger flight cage or aviary most of the year, and then once or twice a year, they can be put into a breeding cabinet or smaller cage in breeding pairs.
 Your breeding cabinet or cage will need to have a breeding box if it doesn't already have one built in.
-Especially when first pairing birds together its important to keep a close eye on them in case they begin fighting or are not compatible.
+Especially when first pairing birds together, it's important to keep a close eye on them in case they begin fighting or are not compatible.
 Budgies can also be bred in larger groups if breeding boxes are provided.
 If doing so, it's important to provide at least one breeding box per 2 birds.
-Since breeding budgies can be a little complicated for the novice its best to seek expert advice before starting out.
-The staff at our Enfield store would be glad to help you get started with caring or breeding for your new birds.
+Since breeding budgies can be a little complicated for the novice, it's best to seek expert advice before starting out.
+The staff at our Enfield store would be glad to help you get started with caring for or breeding your new birds.

 Video made by Avibirds team.